PRESIDENT MICHAEL P. TAYLOR

 After serving two years in the US Army, Vice President Roy Hollenbacher began a career with the Lima Fire Department in

 Early on in his career and surrounded by solid union leadership, Roy became actively involved and was elected to serve on the Executive Board of IAFF Local 334.
 Holding the position of Secretary/Treasurer throughout most of his career on the fire department.
-In 1990, he began on the state of the OAPFF as the First District Work Comp & Pension Representative and was first elected OAPFF First District Vice President in 1999.
+In 1990, he began at the OAPFF as the First District Work Comp & Pension Representative and was first elected OAPFF First District Vice President in 1999.

 Vice President Hollenbacher has studied at the George Meany Center in Washington DC, the IAFF Political Training Academy, as well as numerous IAFF, OAPFF and SERB classes.